-For paper-based assessments (including those for students with an IEP or 504 plan that specifies a paper-based accommodation), TEIs will be modified so that they can be scanned and scored electronically or hand-scored.
+For paper-based assessments (including those for students with an IEP or 504 plan that specifies a paper-based accommodation), TEIs will be modified so that they can be scanned and scored electronically or human-scored.

-See the table below for a description of each TEI.
-In addition, for examples of each response item format described, see the AzM2 Training Tests at www.AzM2portal.org.
+See the table below for a description of each item type.
+In addition, for examples of each response item format described, see the AASA Sample Tests.
+To access the AASA Sample Tests, go to: https://home.testnav.com/, click on "Arizona", then click on "Mic Check and Sample Tests".